getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/overview.md

 ## Transfer Encoding

-Only recommended for very large envelopes, transmission may be chunked using chunked transfer encoding by setting the header `transfer-encoding: chunked`.
-This allows the `content-length` header to be omitted and requires the request body to be wrapped into chunk headers.
+Transfer encoding is recommended for only very large requests.
+Set the header to `transfer-encoding: chunked`, which allows omission of the `content-length` header and requires the request body to be wrapped into chunk headers.

 See
 [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding)